isomerpages/cris-scri/news-and-events/news/_posts/2024-06-11-post-SCRI AMS GRADE Methodology for Clinical Practice Guidelines 2024.md

 </tbody>
 </table>
 <p></p>
-<p>&nbsp;In May and June 2024, SCRI, Cochrane Singapore&nbsp;and the Academy
+<p>In May and June 2024, SCRI, Cochrane Singapore&nbsp;and the Academy of
-of Medicine, Singapore (AMS) jointly organised a workshop designed to provide AMS workgroup members and clinicians<s> </s>with the technical skills and knowledge to develop their own clinical practice guidelines (CPGs).
+Medicine, Singapore (AMS) jointly organised a workshop designed to provide AMS workgroup members and clinicians<s> </s>with the technical skills and knowledge to develop their own clinical practice guidelines (CPGs).
 CPGs are important for patient care, because these frameworks ensure consistent,